 These award-winners are not meant for crack climbing.

-Their fit and shape are far too aggressive to feel comfortable jamming into cracks, though the rubber on the top of the toe box is good for toe hooks or the occasional foot jam that may be encountered on a boulder problem.
+Their fit and shape are far too aggressive to feel comfortable jamming into cracks, though the rubber on the top of the toe box is suitable for toe hooks or the occasional foot jam that may be encountered on a boulder problem.
+Perhaps if they are sized large, they would work ok in cracks, but for the most part, these shoes are not designed for jamming.
 If you are looking for a shoe to wear on multi-pitch routes and for crack climbs, we highly recommend the Five Ten Anasazi LV- Women's, which takes our Top Pick award in that category, or the Butora Libra.
 Both of these shoes have a flat shape and a stiffer midsole and can handle foot-jamming like a boss.

 This is the most dramatically downturned shoe in our review and is designed for steep pockets, edges, and technical terrain.
 It toes into pockets with ease and helps hold you into overhanging faces.

 When the terrain gets past vertical, these are the shoes you want on your feet.
 A less expensive, but good option for an aggressive shoe like the Solution is the Mad Rock Lotus, which also does excellent on steep terrain.
 For vertical and less-than-vertical terrain, the Miuras were our top performer.